The Sulkan

 Reproduction and Life Cycle

-It takes only a week for eggs to hatch after being laid.
-In contrast to their leviathan size in adulthood, newborn sulkan are microscopic.
-Soon after hatching, larvae will gather in groups called kinships.
+- Sulkan eggs take only a week to hatch after being laid.
+In contrast to their leviathan parents, newborn sulkan are microscopic.
+Sulkan larvae will quickly form groups known as kinships, with the members of each kinship considered to be broodkin.
 After they have absorbed their yolk, kinships will leave their nesting grounds to be carried off by the currents.
-Larvae will drift along open ocean currents until one to two years old, at which point they will travel to shallow, tropical waters.
+Larvae are capable hunters from birth, consuming zooplankton and other microscopic prey whilst drifting in the ocean currents.
+By their first birthday, juveniles will have grown to several hundred times their original size.
+At this point, they will begin seeking out new hunting grounds in shallow, tropical waters.

 Social Structure

-Diet
+Diet and Cuisine

 Hybrids